adxsoft/logseq-query-builder-plugin/README.md

 <p align="right">(<a href="#simple-commands">back to Simple Commands</a>)</p>

 ### deadlinebetween
+Every Logseq block can contain a deadline date.
+Include this command to select only these blocks whose deadline date falls within a from and to date.
+Dates are specified as :today or :ddd-xxxxxx where ddd is no of days and xxxxxx is before or after.
 ```
 title: find blocks with deadlines in a date range
 - blocks